Maintaining your tyres: give them a long life

 If you have unidirectional tread tyres, they should always be rotated front to rear.

 Excessive vibration will cause irregular tyre wear.
-Motorcare Service Centres can prevent this by balancing the wheels.
+Motorcare Service Centre can prevent this by balancing the wheels.
 This should always be done when you have new tyres fitted or when the tyre is removed from the rim.

 In some cases, you don’t need new tyres but just have them repaired.
 Keep in mind that sometimes a tyre will appear only slightly damaged at the outside but it will have suffered extensive internal damage.
 Our Staff have received dedicated training to help you with the best, and safest, solution.